axel22/axel22.github.com/_posts/2012-11-25-freespeech.md

 views further, grow their impact in the society and attain more recruits.
-Once they reach a critical mass, they will start executing their ideas by spreading violence.
+Once they reach a critical mass, they will start executing their ideas by spreading violence on the targeted groups.
-People will get hurt.
+Streets will become less safe, people will get hurt.
 The global social happiness level will become lower, and lower is definitely not optimal.

+If reaching optimal global happiness is the desired effect, then people like shouldn't have their say.

 Another example are referendums.
 I consider this a form of speech, since you very precisely state your opinion